StardustDL/RazorComponents.Markdown/README.md

 ```

 If you want to customize Markdown's parser pipeline, you can inherit inherit `MarkdownComponentService` and override the method `GetPipeline()`.

+If you want to customize the all things, you can inherit inherit `MarkdownComponentService` and override the method `Parse(string)`.

 ## Preview